ConfigMgr

 Basic Demo showing Logs

-The Machine finishes it work in the downlevel phase, took about 20 minutes on my VM, then it pauses and waits for the end user to approve the restart.
+The machine finishes its work in the downlevel phase, took about 20 minutes on my VM, then it pauses and waits for the end user to approve the restart.

 At this point, we don’t see much for the custom actions scripts until the end, either success or failure.